I can hear your thoughts. Why would you want to read books that will make you cry? The thing is, it takes special kinds of books that make you cry.

 For starters, you need to understand that I’m not really a crier.
 I didn’t cry when my kids were born – tears of pain do not count.
 Neither did I cry when my kids went off to school for the first time.

 Sometimes it seems like every book I read has a sad ending.
 Yet, I’m not sitting here weeping after every book.
 As I said, it takes a special kind of book to bring on the tears.

 It’s all about investment.
 No matter how tragic the story is, if I am not invested in the characters, I’m not going to cry.

-Enough of my deep thoughts.
-Let’s get on to the books.
-Grab you tissues and make sure you are wearing waterproof mascara, because I promise these are books that make you cry.
-At least, they made me cry.
+Grab your tissues and make sure you are wearing waterproof mascara because I promise these are books to make you cry.

 After four years on the Western Front, Tom Sherbourne returns to Australia and takes a job as the lighthouse keeper on Janus Rock, nearly half a day’s journey from the coast.
 To this isolated island, where the supply boat comes once a season, Tom brings a young, bold, and loving wife, Isabel.
 Years later, after two miscarriages and one stillbirth, the grieving Isabel hears a baby’s cries on the wind.
 A boat has washed up onshore carrying a dead man and a living baby.

 The decision to keep the baby as their own sets up one of the most heart-wrenching conflicts I’ve ever read.
 Throughout the story, all of the characters’ decisions are made out of love for this little girl.
 That’s what makes the whole scenario so heartbreaking.
 Reading this book, I was constantly questioning what I would do in this situation.
 If you want a lively book club discussion, this touching book is the epitome of sad books that will make you cry.